 Phil is a life-long learner and finds a new passion just about every few years that takes up all his free time.
 Phil has made detailed studies of music theory, Impressionistic painting, gourmet cooking, archaeology and anthropology, religion and systematic theology, Western church history, astronomy, chemistry, political science, American regional cultures, and, of course, numerous front-end web languages, frameworks and methodologies.
 Phil loves studying systems and feels that every problem can be solved by the proper application of a well-designed, methodical system.

 Phil and his wife, Sunny, are originally from southeast Missouri.
-They currently live in Blount County with their son.
-In their free time, Phil and Sunny enjoy making handcrafted soaps and taking them to craft fairs around Blount County.
+They currently live in Blount County with their two sons.
+In their free time, Phil and Sunny enjoy making handcrafted soaps and taking them to craft fairs around the area.